Dalit Panthers: Worli riots

-Prior to the foundation of the Dalit Panthers, Shiv Sena, a Hindu nationalist political party, was the most influential organisation among the Maharashtrian youth.
+Prior to the foundation of the Dalit Panthers, Shiv Sena, a Hindutva political party, was the most influential organisation among the Maharashtrian youth.
 Especially in the Worli neighbourhood of Mumbai, Sena influenced both Dalit and non-Dalit youngsters who formed gangs united by their lower-class status that were mobilised by Sena for support in elections.
 However, the formation of the Panthers led to a declining support for Sena among Dalits and eventually culminated into conflict between the two groups.
 Sena's partisans said the Dalit Panthers were undermining Maharashtrian unity by raising issues of caste, while the Panthers's counterargument was that the Sena only represented upper-caste individuals.
-In January 1974, in opposition to both Shiv Sena and RPI leaders who were backing Congress candidate Ramrao Adik, they called for an election boycott of the by-election to the Lok Sabha from the South-Central Bombay constituency and for the Maharashtra Legislative Assembly.
+In January 1974, in opposition to both Shiv Sena and RPI leaders who were backing Congress candidate Ramrao Adik, they called for an election boycott of the by-election to the Lok Sabha from the Mumbai South Central Lok Sabha constituency and for the Maharashtra Legislative Assembly.
 This happened in the context of a "Maharashtra Bandh Day" ("Shut Down Maharashtra"), called 2 January, led by Communist Party of India (CPI) and supported by some opposition parties, including the Panthers.
-They previously backed a CPI-led mill workers' strike, and, according to Pawar, they wished the win of Roza Deshpande of the CPI.
+They previously backed a CPI-led mill workers' strike, and, according to Pawar, they wished the win of Roza Vidyadhar Deshpande of the CPI.

 In the same year, the organisation was attacked by civilians, mostly Shiv Sena's supporters, and by police at least in two occasions in January.
 On the fifth day of that month, a Dalit Panther's meeting in Worli was attacked with stones, and police made a lathi charge and arrested 19 persons.
 Five days later, police arrested four important leaders of the Dalit Panthers during a march against police brutality and partisan attitude against Scheduled Caste persons on a BDD Chawl violence case.
 During what become known as the Worli riots, Bhagwat Jadhav, a member of the Dalit Panthers, was killed by a grinding stone thrown from an apartment at the rally.

 The organisation's heyday lasted until 1977.